memento-ai/Memento/packages/function-registry/README.md

 The Function Registry package includes several pre-defined functions:

-1. `addSynopsis`: Creates a synopsis memento from the input.
-2. `getCurrentTime`: Returns the current UTC time.
+1. `getCurrentTime`: Returns the current UTC time.
-3. `gitListFiles`: Returns a list of file paths tracked by git for the current repository.
+2. `gitListFiles`: Returns a list of file paths tracked by git for the current repository.
-4. `queryMementoView`: Executes a SQL SELECT query on the memento view.
+3. `queryMementoView`: Executes a SQL SELECT query on the memento view.
-5. `readSourceFile`: Reads the content of a source file and returns it as a single string.
+4. `readSourceFile`: Reads the content of a source file and returns it as a single string.
-6. `writeSourceFile`: Writes content to a source file and returns a status message.
+5. `writeSourceFile`: Writes content to a source file and returns a status message.

 Each of these functions can be accessed and executed through the registry as demonstrated in the examples above.